Last Updated on April 1, 2021 by Julia Wilson

 Veterinarians commonly report an increase in cases of chocolate poisoning in cats around holiday periods such as Easter and Christmas where well-meaning pet owners share their treats.
 If you suspect or know your cat (or dog) has ingested chocolate seek veterinary advice immediately.

-Another less commonly talked about problem with chocolate is its high-fat content which can lead to pancreatitis in cats.
+The high-fat content of chocolate can also cause pancreatitis.
 This is an extremely painful condition in which the pancreas becomes inflamed due to the inappropriate activation of digestive enzymes which begin to break down the pancreas.
-There are several causes, including high levels of fat in the blood (hyperlipidemia).

 What does theobromine do?